TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-poqs-plans.md

     articleId="azurestack-poqs-plans"
 />

-# Plans in Azure Stack
+# Manage Plans in Azure Stack

 Plans are groupings of one or more services.
-As a provider, you can create plans to offer to your users.
+As a service provider, you can create plans to offer to your users.
 In turn, your users subscribe to your offers to use the plans and services they include.
 For example, you can create a plan that includes the compute, network, and storage resource providers.

 ## **Recommended steps**

-1. For instructions on how to create plans, see [Create a plan in Azure Stack](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-create-plan).
+1. [Create a plan in Azure Stack](https://docs.microsoft.com/azure/azure-stack/azure-stack-create-plan) to offer to your users
-2. To create an add-on plan, see[Azure Stack add-on plans](https://docs.microsoft.com/en-us/azure/azure-stack/create-add-on-plan).
+2. Optionally, create an [add-on plan](https://docs.microsoft.com/azure/azure-stack/create-add-on-plan) to offer additional services or extend quotas beyond the base plan initial offer

 ## **Recommended documents**